Bobclinton/Street-food/README.md

  The project is setup in the visual studio code by creating an HTML file and a related CSS file and adding the relevant assets required during the development process.

  ## Project Objectives
- The project is to be evaluated on the following ways:
+ The Street-food on the following ways:

  * The implementation of HTML concepts is covered so far in this module.